MicrosoftDocs/sdk-api/sdk-api-src/content/shlobj/nn-shlobj-ifileviewerw.md

 ---
 UID: NN:shlobj.IFileViewerW
 title: IFileViewerW
 description: Exposes methods that designate an interface that allows a registered file viewer to be notified when it must show or print a file.
+(Unicode)
 helpviewer_keywords: ["IFileViewerW"]
 old-location:
 tech.root: shell